Global Undergraduate Applications • Guide to Indian Liberal Arts Schools

 Creating a portfolio may be overwhelming, so here are some general tips that you should keep in mind:

-- Make your college list – When looking at which art colleges to apply to, research each course and its objectives and ensure that they match with your goals.
+When looking at art colleges to which you wish to apply, research each course and its objectives and ensure each one matches your goals.

-- Research the requirements of each college – Once you’ve shortlisted your colleges, make a note of each deadline, along with their specific portfolio requirements–the number of pieces, size of pictures, presentation requirements and the like.
+Once you’ve shortlisted your colleges, make a note of each deadline, along with their specific portfolio requirements.
+These could be the number of pieces, size of pictures, presentation requirements and the like.
 For example, the Fashion Institute of Technology requires each image to be a max of 5MB, with videos up to 250MB and PDFs up to 10MB, while the School of the Art Institute of Chicago only mentions that images have to be at least 72 dpi, while videos can be no longer than five minutes.

-- Start early – Since some schools have flexible requirements, while others follow a strict criterion, it may confuse you and lead you to procrastinate and then rush at the last minute put together a portfolio closer to submission deadlines.
-This is why we suggest that you start working on your portfolio in your summer break between grades 11 and 12.
-This will give you enough time to clearly think about and plan your portfolio.
+Since some schools have flexible requirements, while others follow strict criteria, it may confuse you and lead you to procrastinate and then rush at the last minute put together a portfolio closer to submission deadlines.
+This is why we suggest you start working on your portfolio during your summer break between grades 11 and 12.
+This will give you enough time to think about and plan your portfolio clearly.
 It might be beneficial for you to work on more pieces than required as this will give you some choice when selecting your pieces.

-- Look at examples from other recent students – Before you start working on your portfolio, it might be helpful for you to see recent students work.
+Before you start working on your portfolio, it might be helpful for you to see recent students’ work.
 On its website, the Glasgow School of Arts gives examples of past portfolios for each course offered.

-- Attend open days/ portfolio days – If you are travelling and visiting colleges, try to see if there is a National Portfolio Day happening in the city you are visiting.
-Here, you will have the opportunity to speak to representatives from a number of colleges who can give you feedback on your portfolio.
+If you are travelling and visiting colleges, try to see if a National Portfolio Day is happening in the city you are visiting.
+Here, you will have the opportunity to speak to representatives from several colleges who can give you feedback on your portfolio.
 This might help you make a stronger application.
-Apart from this, online portfolio reviews are also available through the AICAD (Association of Independent Colleges of Art and Design) portal in SlideRoom.
+Besides this, online portfolio reviews are available through the AICAD (Association of Independent Colleges of Art and Design) portal in SlideRoom.
 You can also ask your art teacher or guidance counsellor for feedback on your portfolio.

-- Plan your portfolio properly – Schools want to see where you are as an artist now.
+Colleges want to see where you are as an artist now.
 So including pieces from two to three years ago may hamper your chances of being admitted.
 Through your portfolio, you want to demonstrate your artistic range and showcase your creative ability.
-You need to demonstrate original ideas, your passion and fit for the programme.
-Your portfolio should include pieces from a number of styles and media and if possible, something related to your degree.
+You need to demonstrate original ideas, your passion and your fit for the programme.
+Your portfolio should include pieces from several styles and media and if possible as well as something related to your degree.
 When choosing what goes into your portfolio, be selective and use your best and most recent pieces.

-- Present your portfolio well – First impressions count so make sure that your portfolio creates an impact.
-Admissions officers only spend about five minutes on your portfolio, so make sure that each image is photographed properly and presented in an organised and coherent fashion.
-For example, if you are mounting your pieces on a background, then they all should be in the same colour and size.
-Ensure that you take a close up of the entire canvas and your layout is professional.
+First impressions count so make sure that your portfolio creates an impact.
+AOs only spend about five minutes on your portfolio, so ensure each image is photographed properly and presented in an organised and coherent fashion.
+For example, if you are mounting your pieces on a background, they should all be in the same colour and size.
+Ensure that you take a close-up of the entire canvas and your layout is professional.

-- Succinctly describe each piece – Some schools may require to describe each piece beyond just including a title.
-Think about this carefully and make sure that you don’t ramble on about the piece.
+Some schools may require to describe each piece beyond just including a title.
+Think about this carefully and ensure you don’t ramble on about the piece.
 It should be clear and concise and indicative of the image.

 Applying for art programmes is extremely rigorous and competitive.
-The acceptance rate at some of the most coveted art schools is very low, which is why it is crucial to understand how to develop the best possible portfolio.
+The acceptance rate at some of the most coveted art schools is very low, so it is crucial to understand how to develop the best possible portfolio.
 For more information about the application process, read our blog on everything you need to know about the Common Application here.
-Alternately, if you need help regarding how we can help you with your portfolio get in touch with us.
+Alternatively, if you need help regarding how we can help you with your portfolio get in touch with us.